Always worried about how to clean used shoes properly?

 Because they might warp, melt or have a different odor after being helped along with the round of heat.

-To create the ideal environment for drying your shoes, and still reduce the moisture in them, air-dry them in areas with good ventilation.
+To create the ideal environment for drying your shoes, reduce the moisture in them, and air-dry them in areas with good ventilation.

-Running shoes can be washed in a washing machine just like other types of hand wash leather shoes.
+Running shoes can be washed in a washing machine just like other types of shoes.

 When in doubt, always look up the proper washing instructions on the used shoes manufacturer’s website.

 Some other tips for cleaning second-hand shoes in the washing machine include: